CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 B. is it local? (yes we are)
 C. do you need to have a Spanish version of everything?

-### Submitting targeted translations.
+### On submitting targeted translations

-We have the option to submit a sitemap that details the structure of the webpage, so why not submit a translation?
+We have the option to submit a sitemap that details the structure of the webpage, so why not clue-in a web search engine into the correct intent through flag-in-the-sand translation?

 ### Examples of Pitfalls